lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Here's an example of a nice interactive chart built with Chart.js.

 Suppose you are a male living in the U.S., England & Wales, or Brazil.
 Given your age, what are your chances of dying this year?
-The chart below provides you a very good estimate[^1]:
+The chart below provides you a good estimate[^1]:

 {% include chartjs/warning-narrow-screen.html %}
 <div class="charts">